Hunter2718/Hunter2718/README.md

 ## 🔧 About Me

-- 🎓 Senior in high school | Concurrent college student at Rogers State University
+- 🎓 Senior in high school | Concurrent college student at a local University
-- 🤖 Lead programmer & driver for **FIRST Robotics Competition (FRC) Team 3179** since freshman year
+- 🤖 Lead programmer & driver for a **FIRST Robotics Competition (FRC) Team** since freshman year
 - 🛡️ Future Cyber Warfare Operations (1B4X1) airman, aiming to attend the **U.S. Air Force Academy (USAFA)**
 - 💻 Passionate about **cybersecurity**, **programming**, and **Linux systems**
 - 🌐 Maintainer of several projects including custom **CLI tools**, and **low-level networking projects in C**